imak101/MusicBee-UserCosmetics/README.md

-﻿# MusicBeeSomething1 (title to change)
+﻿# MusicBee-UserCosmetics

-MusicBeeSomething1 is a [MusicBee](https://getmusicbee.com/) plugin that adds customizations options for the application.
+MusicBee-UserCosmetics is a [MusicBee](https://getmusicbee.com/) plugin that adds customizations options for the application.
 Mainly being a profile picture and username panel for the main player view, this plugin will also include various styling options for the said panel.

 This plugin's current state is functional and stable enough to be released as an alpha.
 The current features are limited so please check back often for new additions!